sgodfrey66/Polls_and_press/part_03/readme.md

 We will use your progress report as a leaping off point for a deep 1:1 with a member of the instructional staff.
 The best use of your time is to really flesh out this document so that your remaining time here can be most productive.

-After you submit this document no later than *end of day, March 29, 2018* (a submission link will be provided prior to the due date), the instructional team will set up times to meet individually with you to discuss the Capstone with your progress report as a jumping off point.
+After you submit this document no later than *end of day, March 29, 2018*.

 ## Necessary Deliverables / Submission

-- Your progress report (touching on the points above) submitted no later than *end of day, March 29, 2018* and a successful 1:1 with a member of the instructional staff.
+- Your progress report (touching on the points above) submitted no later than *end of day, March 29, 2018* on [this form](https://goo.gl/forms/TqJ6ZrrAuJ5A3HWB3).